dymasius12/dymasius12/README.md

 # 💫 About Me:
 Hi!
-I am currently learning Python for Data Science Project
+I am currently learning Python for Data Science Project.
+I am experienced software engineer and now aiming to be a Data Scientist.
+I use Django, Flask, and Streamlit for the web app framework.
+I am interested to join any open source project or any project that you are believing in.

 ## 🌐 Socials: